rathishTharusha/scara-app/README.md

 - Visit your Firebase-hosted URL (shown after deploy)
 - Login with Google
 - Select a shape and color → click Submit
-- Pi receives it and prints it in terminal
+- Your Raspberry Pi terminal will show the received selection 🎉

 ---

 ## 🧪 Troubleshooting

 - 🔥 If Cloud Functions fail: check Firebase Logs (Console → Functions → Logs)
-- 🌐 If Pi not reachable: recheck ngrok or firewall settings
+- 🌐 If Pi not reachable: restart ngrok and update the URL in `functions/index.js`
-- 🔑 Want authentication to Pi endpoint?
-Use a secret token
+- 🔐 Want more security?
+Add a shared secret to the POST request

 ---